Magnesium Oil Benefits & How to Use It

 This is supposed to improve sleep, so why does it seem to keep me up?

-From all of the comments, there seems to be a small group of people who have an opposite reaction to magnesium.
-While it promotes restful sleep for many people, this small percentage seems to have trouble sleeping for a few hours after taking magnesium.
-My mom had this problem and found that she did best when she took or used magnesium spray around midday.
+There’s a small group of people who have an opposite reaction to magnesium.
+While it promotes restful sleep for many people, some have trouble sleeping for a few hours after taking magnesium.
+After some experimentation, I found that I’m part of this group and do better taking magnesium in the morning.

-Why does this oil cause burning/tingling on some people?
+Why does this oil cause burning/tingling for some people?

-One theory is that those who are deficient will have a tingling or burning reaction to magnesium oil.
-I did notice that it seemed to irritate me much more at first and that I soon adjusted and didn’t have a problem with this at all, but I don’t have any science to back up the deficiency theory.
+One theory is that those who are deficient have a tingling or burning reaction to magnesium oil.
+I noticed it seemed to irritate me much more at first but I soon adjusted and didn’t have a problem with it.
+However, I don’t have any science to back up the deficiency theory.
 I also found that this particular magnesium oil didn’t tingle or burn at all.

 What about adding essential oils to the mixture?